Tag

 The NHS Commissioning Board and local commissioners must be provided with the infrastructure and the support necessary to enable a proper scrutiny of its providers' services, based on sound commissioning …

-- The Health and Care Act 2022 established Integrated Care Boards (ICBs) as statutory bodies with their own budgets, staff, and governance arrangements.
-ICBs are …
+- The Health and Care Act 2022 established Integrated Care Boards (ICBs) as the statutory bodies responsible for NHS commissioning and service oversight (Health and …

 NHS England